Clinical Trial Application Process Myths

 A representation of the Drug Development Process is presented in the graphic below:

-STAGE 2: PRE-CLINICAL STUDIES IN CANADA
+STAGE 2: PRE-CLINICAL STUDIES

 The next step in development is where researchers administer the drug to selected species of animals (in vivo) or cells (in vitro).
 The drug must be shown to cause no serious harm (toxicity) at the doses required to have an effect.
 If results from these initial studies are promising and further tests show acceptable safety levels and clear or potential efficacy, then the next step would be to submit a Clinical Trial Application to the TPD or BGTD for authorization to allow human participation in a Canadian clinical trial.

-STAGE 3: CLINICAL TRIALS IN CANADA
+STAGE 3: CLINICAL TRIALS

 All drugs authorized to be marketed or sold in Canada must have been studied in clinical trials.
 The information gathered from these trials are then included in the relevant regulatory dossiers to be reviewed for the drug to be eventually authorized for sale in Canada by the HPFB, through its relevant Directorate.
 The results of clinical trials conducted in humans are key components of the review process by the HPFB.
 The purpose of a trial is to gather clinical information about a drug’s effectiveness, safety, determine best dosing/usage in humans, evaluate any adverse drug reactions and compare results to already existing treatments for the same disease or condition or, to placebo when no treatment already exists for the aimed pathology (when ethically possible).